joosejunsheng/js-centralized-wallet/README.md

 ### How Long Spent on Tests

 - Spent approximately **2-3 hours** writing tests for the `/pkg/model` directory, achieving **50% test coverage**.
-- Didn't put more hours into it because I couldn't finish implementing all functions.
+- Didn't put more hours into it because couldn't finish implementing all functions.

 ### Test Coverage